Package 'rankdifferencetest'

 mu = 0,

-distribution = NULL,
+distribution = "auto",

 correct = TRUE,

-zero.method = "wilcoxon",
+zero_method = "wilcoxon",

 )